Arrowhead Mills

-Arrowhead Mills is a brand of organic baking mixes, grains, cereals, and nut butters.
+Arrowhead Mills is a brand of organic baking mixes, grains, and, cereals.

 The brand has been owned by Hain Celestial Group since 1999.
 Since 2019, the brand has been owned by Hometown Food Co.
 Its consumer affairs department is located in Boulder, Colorado.

 History

 Arrowhead Mills was founded in 1960 by nutritionist Frank Ford in Hereford, the seat of Deaf Smith County in the southern Texas Panhandle west of Amarillo, Texas.
 Ford sought to sell corn and wheat free of pesticides.
 The grains were initially stone-ground and sold to local markets.
-Later, Ford built its current facility in Hereford and added other products such as beans, seeds, cereals, and baking mixes.
+Later, Ford built its current facility in Hereford and added other products, such as beans, seeds, cereals, and baking mixes.